There’s nothing better than lighting up the grill on a summer's day, cooking up some good ol’ barbeque food for some friends and family.

 “Allow coals and ash to cool for 48 hours, or pour water onto them and stir carefully to speed up the process.
 Do not attempt to dispose of them until they have fully cooled.”

-If you want to make the most out of your charcoal ash and you’re looking to help out the environment on your way, recycling is the way to go.
+If you want to make the most out of your used charcoal and you’re looking to help out the environment on your way, recycling is the way to go.

 Be sure to pick up charcoal without any extra additives next time, and you’ll be able to do just that.